OCFL/extensions/README.md

 It is permissible for a root extension directory to contain extension directories for extensions that are not declared in the extension manifest.
 Extensions that are not declared MUST NOT be used.

 When accessing a repository or object, the extension manifest SHOULD be read and the declared extensions loaded before interacting with any objects or object content.
+At this time, any configurations files that exist for the declared extensions should also be loaded.

-### Parameter Files
+### Configuration Files

-Extension parameters are serialized as a JSON object and written to a file that is named for its *Registered Name* with a `.json` extension.
-If the extension is a storage layout extension and referenced in `ocfl_layout.json`, then the parameter file, if it has one, MUST be written to the storage root.
+Extension parameters are serialized as JSON objects and written to configuration files that are named using the extension's *Registered Name* with a `.json` extension.
+If the extension is a storage layout extension and referenced in `ocfl_layout.json`, then the configuration file, if it has one, MUST be written to the storage root.
 Otherwise, it MUST be written to the extension's extension directory.

 For example, the extension [0000-example-extension](docs/0000-example-extension.md) could be parameterized as follows: